Mahirwe05/Teus_26510_Yvette_SmartParkingMS_DB/README.md

 ---

-## 🌟 Why This Process Is Important
+## 🌟 Why This Process Is Important for organizational efficiency.

 - 🅿️ **Efficient use of parking spaces**
 - 🚦 **Reduces traffic and waiting times**